Copa Castilla y León: 2008

 2008 edition was the first one without Liga ACB teams after the relegation of CB Valladolid and Grupo Begar León last season to LEB Oro.
 Also, CB Valladolid didn't play the final game for the first time of the Copa Castilla y León history, after being defeated by Grupo Begar León in two overtimes.

 Ford Burgos won its first trophy after beating Faymasa Palencia in the semifinal game and Grupo Begar León in the final.
 Diego García was designed MVP of the tournament.

 2009

-Blancos de Rueda Valladolid recovered the Cup after beating Ford Burgos with a buzzerbeater of Brian Chase and Baloncesto León, who won Matchmind Carrefour in the qualifying game and Palencia Baloncesto in the semifinal, thanks to a good defense in the last Gimel Lewis shot.
+Blancos de Rueda Valladolid recovered the Cup after beating Ford Burgos with a buzzer beater of Brian Chase and Baloncesto León, who won Matchmind Carrefour in the qualifying game and Palencia Baloncesto in the semifinal, thanks to a good defense in the last Gimel Lewis shot.

 American player of Blancos de Rueda Valladolid Brian Chase was the MVP of the Copa Castilla y León.